TripleSpeeder/StandingOrderDapp/README.md

-# Recurring payments/standing orders with Ethererum
+# Recurring payments/standing orders with Ethereum
 ## Website
 The UI is live at [http://stors.dappstar.io](http://stors.dappstar.io).
 Note that the contracts are currently only deployed on the Ropsten test network.